dhivyapadmanaban/California_Wildfires/README.md

    - Non linear problems can't be solved with logistic regression since it has a linear decision surface.

-## Dashbaord and Visualization
+## Dashboard and Visualization

 ### Seaborn - Python Library
 We used Seaborn python library to depict relationship between our variables during Exploratory data analysis and Machine learning phase.
 All those charts helps during the analysis of the data and deciding machine learning model.

 ### Tableau
-We have used Tableau, a powerful visualization tool to showcase our findings using various charts , interactive design and dashbaord story telling.
+We have used Tableau, a powerful visualization tool to showcase our findings using various charts , interactive design and dashboard story telling.

 **Dashboard of California Wildfires**

+All the charts in this Dashboard are interactive with each other through common filter on YEAR.
+Each report included tool tips for more information on CA Wildfires.

 ![image](https://user-images.githubusercontent.com/83181834/135735443-1f64c7ae-fb82-424a-a3ff-276c4279cb37.png)

 **California Wildfire Map**

+California map is plotted based on latitude and longitude from data points and showing County name and total acres burned.
+Counties with acres burned are color coded.

 ![image](https://user-images.githubusercontent.com/83181834/135735556-90bcf382-712d-41db-8a1e-4b092191d173.png)

 **Cause of Fire**

+This is the simple map showing Causes of Fire contributing of Wildfires in last 7 years.
+"Unidentified" is the major reason of wildfire.

 ![image](https://user-images.githubusercontent.com/83181834/135735546-1fb7a7cf-0d05-43f6-ae66-65b233b528ae.png)

 **Maximum Temperature per month**

+Bar chart is the best way to explain relation between two attributes - This bar chart is plotted against Fire started Month vs Maximum temperature.
+As expected from our previous analysis, Jun - Aug mark more number of fires.

 ![image](https://user-images.githubusercontent.com/83181834/135735544-72672c19-3ad3-49bc-9af7-3d7a297b370e.png)

 **Top Counties by Total Acres Burned**

+This Do-nut chart shows the top counties based on total acres burned.
+This is interactive with year filter in dashboard.

 ![image](https://user-images.githubusercontent.com/83181834/135735533-7f2fe0fb-a487-4f64-8ef4-6b9ca1a89f84.png)